-Bullying is defined as repeatedly hurting another person who is less bowerful - either physically or psychologically. deal with bullying u e th t At St Cecilia's we will: • Teach explicitly, annually, about bullying - what it is, how it affects us and what we can do about it • Teach our children the skills which will build their self-esteem and empower them to take responsibility for themselves and give them he opportunity to practise these skills. • Teach our children the importance of the "by-stander" in breaking he cycle of bullying. • Regularly survey the students about their wellbeing.
+Our definition of bullying Bullying is defined as repeatedly hurting another person who is less powerful - either physically or psychologically.
+Strategies we will use to At St Cecilia's we will: deal with bullying Teach explicitly, annually, about bullying - what it is, how it affects us and what we can do about it.
+Teach our children the skills which will build their self-esteem and empower them to take responsibility for themselves and give them the opportunity to practise these skills.
+Teach our children the importance of the "by-stander" in breaking the cycle of bullying.
+Regularly survey the students about their wellbeing.